Fortress-Wars/FortressWars-Wiki/docs/kits/Golem.md

 #### **Rooting**
 ## Rooting

-Entities that are affected by the rooting effect will not be able to move and they will take increased [Fire Damage](/systems/Damage#damage-types).
+Entities that are affected by the rooting effect are not able to move and take increased [Fire Damage](/systems/Damage#damage-types).
 Fire damage is increased by `+2` damage per level.

 ![Golem - Rooting Movement](../assets/kits/golem/Golem%20-%20Rooting%20Movement.gif)